 - Students are expected to enroll in at least one course every school year (fall semester through summer session).
 Failure to comply will result in a deactivation of their file.
 To be readmitted, students must reapply and follow the rules, regulations, and requirements in effect at the time of reapplication.

-- For Rockford College's policy on adding and dropping courses, please refer to the Rockford College Academic Regulations.
+- For Rockford University's policy on adding and dropping courses, please refer to the Rockford University Academic Regulations.

 - Matriculated students must have signed Plans of Study on file before they will be allowed to register for certain courses or graduate.
 Plans must be developed in consultation with their advisors before the pre-registration period.

 - Students must complete all requirements for the degree within five years.

 - Upon approval, a maximum of six semester hours of appropriate graduate credit completed elsewhere within the past five years, with a grade of at least B, may be counted toward the degree requirements.
 The courses must not be part of another master’s degree program.
 Determination of the acceptance of transfer credit will be made at the time of matriculation.
 Application for transfer credit subsequent to matriculation must be approved before students register for courses at other institutions.

 - Students seeking state licensure as part of the MAT program must have passed the Basic Skills Test, or take the Test of Academic Proficiency (TAP), or ACT w/Writing, or SAT test prior to taking specific classes.

 - Some graduate courses are dual-listed with undergraduate courses.
 Course requirements may differ for graduate students enrolled in these courses.